czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

   - Card Games

-    - Naive concept: consider all possible deals, solve each one as if it were an observable game, then choose the move that has the best outcome averaged over all the deals
+    - Naïve concept: consider all possible deals, solve each one as if it were an observable game, then choose the move that has the best outcome averaged over all the deals

       - Assuming each deal `s` occurs with probability `P(s)`, the move we want is: